As17-01/GEA_QDAP/ALGORITHMS.md

 [PROBLEM_DESCRIPTION.md](PROBLEM_DESCRIPTION.md)) with ten metaheuristics, all sharing the same solution representation, problem instance format, and a common scaffolding class (`BaseGA`).
-This document describes that shared scaffolding first, then each algorithm built on top of it.
+This document describes that shared scaffolding first, then each algorithm built on top of it, then the tuning and experimental procedures.

+---

 ## Shared framework (`src/algos/base.py`)

 ### Representation

-A candidate solution (`Individual`, in `src/data/models.py`) is a permutation array `permutation` of length `J` (number of jobs), where `permutation[j]` is the facility index assigned to job `j`.
+A candidate solution (`Individual`, in `src/data/models.py`) is an integer array `permutation` of length `J` (number of jobs), where `permutation[j]` is the index of the facility assigned to job `j`.
 Alongside it, every `Individual` carries:

-- `cost`: the GQAP objective value (`inf` if the assignment violates a facility's capacity)
+- `cost`: the GQAP objective value (`inf` if the assignment violates any facility's capacity)
 - `cvar`: per-facility remaining capacity slack (`b_i - load_i`), used by some
-  operators below as a feasibility-robustness signal, not just by repair
+  operators as a feasibility-robustness signal

 A problem instance (`Model`) holds the assignment-cost matrix `cij`, resource-usage matrix `aij`, facility capacities `bi`, facility-distance matrix `DIS`, and